Analysis | John Bolton’s crusade to debunk Trump’s revisionist history on Russia and Ukraine

 Yes, Trump’s former national security adviser John Bolton has turned on Trump like many others in Trump’s inner orbit have.
 His version of events is therefore understandably uncharitable.
 But if there were one thing that would seemingly earn the gratitude of an uber-hawk like Bolton, pretty high on that list would be Trump’s supposed success in keeping Putin in check.

 Bolton has now said repeatedly that this simply isn’t how it went down.
-And in fact, he’s made quite the opposite case: that Putin didn’t do stuff like this during Trump’s presidency because Trump was already doing the work for him — specifically, by undermining NATO.
+And he’s made quite the opposite case: that Putin didn’t do stuff like this during Trump’s presidency because Trump was already doing the work for him — specifically, by undermining NATO.
 And it’s a case that tracks with plenty of what we already knew, even as few Trump allies-turned-critics have seen fit to weigh in publicly of late.

 In late February, Bolton appeared on Trump-friendly Newsmax and told a host who was pushing the Trump line that it was “just not accurate to say that Trump’s behavior somehow deterred the Russians.”